 The winners of this year’s Venture Out ideas competition were announced at an awards ceremony on Tuesday 4 December.
-The competition is open to students from across the University and is run by Manchester Enterprise Centre, the focal point for student enterprise at The University of Manchester.
+The competition is open to students from across the University and is run by the Masood Enterprise Centre, the focal point for student enterprise at The University of Manchester.

 This year’s competition saw students from every faculty compete in five categories – Business, Creative, Environment, Social and Technology.
 Winning ideas in each category were awarded a £500 cash prize to develop their idea.